joealden/corum-docs/src/analysis/4-analysis/6-hardwareSoftware.md

 ### Development

-[Nuxt](https://nuxtjs.org/) provides a pre-configured hot reloading dev server (Using webpack-dev-server under the hood), which means I can save a file and see the resulting change instantly in my browser.
+[Nuxt](https://nuxtjs.org/) provides a pre-configured hot reloading dev server (using webpack-dev-server under the hood), which means I can save a file and see the resulting change instantly in my browser.
 This dev server also provides an in-browser error overlay, which allows for easier debugging.